 SMART goals are Specific, Measurable, Attainable, Relevant, and Time-bound.

 When you’re working with different people, the last thing you want is to set vague goals.
 Locke & Latham, the creator of the goal-setting theory, found that specific goals often lead to higher performance.

-How will your employees know that they’ve accomplished their goal or even surpassed it?
+How will your employees know they’ve accomplished or surpassed their goals?
 Accurately tracking and measuring your team’s goals is essential.

-While aspiration to achieve big goals is important, goals must also be attainable.
+While the aspiration to achieve big goals is important, goals must also be attainable.

 If the goals are too ambitious, your team members will struggle to reach them.
-If they don’t accomplish these goals, this will demotivate them and drop the overall team morale.
+If they don’t accomplish these goals, this will demotivate them and decrease overall team morale.
 Then, it will be even harder to improve team effectiveness.

 Every goal needs to tie in with the bigger company vision and purpose.
-As a leader, it’s vital to ensure that every member is adhering to this.
+As a leader, ensuring that every member adheres to this is vital.

-Otherwise, you might have a situation where different teams might be performing well; however, the company isn’t growing because their accomplishments don’t tie in with the bigger picture.
+Otherwise, you might have a situation where different teams might be performing well; however, the company isn’t growing because its accomplishments don’t align with the bigger picture.

 One of the SMART goals a team should accomplish may look like this:

-S – Open up a company Instagram account.
+S – Open up a company’s Instagram account.